0xMotazMohamed/Nasa_Space_Apps-Big_Hero_6/README.md

-# NO2 Forecasting Model Pipeline
+# Atmospheric Pollutant Forecasting Model Pipeline

-This repository contains a complete pipeline for training and forecasting NO2 concentrations using a U-Net based deep learning model.
+This repository contains a complete pipeline for training and forecasting atmospheric pollutant concentrations (NO2, O3, HCHO) using a U-Net based deep learning model.

 ## 🔗 Related Resources